hawaiidatascience/metaflowmics/Pipeline-16S/README.md

 **OTU clustering (Mothur)**:
 OTU are clustered at similarity levels {100, 97}% (100% means no clustering).

-**Consensus classification and taxa filter**:
+**Taxa filter**:
 Lineages are assigned to each individual sequence using the SILVA reference database.
-Consensus taxonomy is done for each OTU and taxa matching {mitochondria, chloroplasts, unknown} are removed.
+Any sequence matching {mitochondria, chloroplasts, unknown} annotations are removed.

 **Multipletons filter**:
 OTU with a total abundance of {2} or below are discarded.